handmadecode/quill/README.md

 The task will use the Maven settings file specified in the `mavenImport` project extension, or the default Maven settings if no explicit settings file has been specified.

-### Dynamically setting the group and version

-A pom file's `groupId` and `version` can be imported and applied to the Gradle project through the dynamic methods `applyGroupFromPomFile` and `applyVersionFromPomFile` that the plugin adds to the Gradle project.
-These methods take the pom file to import from as their only argument.
-The path to the pom file is resolved relative to the project directory.

-Specifying

-    applyGroupFromPomFile('/path/to/pom.xml')

-will set the project's `group` property to the value of the `groupId` element in the effective pom of the file passed to the method.

-If no file is specified, the default value 'pom.xml' is assumed.
-Thus, specifying

-    applyVersionFromPomFile()

-will set the project's `version` property to the value of the `version` element in a file called 'pom.xml'  in the Gradle project directory.

 ## Project Metadata Plugin